Kitware/VTK/Documentation/release/dev/axes-actors-breaking-change.md

-## vtkAxisActor breaking changes
+## vtkAxisActor and vtkPolarAxesActor breaking changes

-Protected members of `vtkAxisActor` class were moved to private.
+Protected members of `vtkAxisActor` and `vtkPolarAxesActor` classes were moved to private.
 Please use appropriate Getter/Setter to use them instead.

 Also some API were ported from `const char*` to `std::string`.